 Food Organics & Garden Organics – Kerbside Collection Service

-Our current green waste collection service has transitioned to a Food Organics and Garden Organics service (FOGO) for Kingborough residents.
+Our recent green waste collection service has transitioned to a Food Organics and Garden Organics service (FOGO) for Kingborough residents.

 This fortnightly kerbside FOGO collection service is provided to properties on the current kerbside collection service.

 See here for the range of compostable items that can go into your FOGO bin.